First Trimester of Pregnancy: Weeks 1 through 13 of Pregnancy

 Usually your health care provider will want to see you for your first prenatal care visit between 8-10 weeks after your last period.

-Birth providers usually wait to see you until this time so you will be able to hear the baby’s heartbeat on a Doppler or ultrasound.
+Birth providers usually wait to see you until this time so you will be able to hear your baby’s heart beating on a Doppler or ultrasound.

 Not sure if you should go with an OB-GYN or a Midwife?
 Here is a post on the different types of pregnancy health care providers.